bacalhau-project/bacalhau/docs/docs/getting-started/docker-workload-onboarding.md

 :::

 ## Requirements
-Here are a few things to note before getting started:
+Here are few things to note before getting started:

-* You must publish the container to a public container registry that is accessible from the Bacalhau network
+1. **Container Registry**: Ensure that the container is published to a public container registry that is accessible from the Bacalhau network.
-* Bacalhau supports only images that match the architecture of the host node.
-Typically, most nodes run `linux/amd64` so containers in `arm64` format are not able to run.
+2. **Architecture Compatibility**: Bacalhau supports only images that match the host node's architecture.
+Typically, most nodes run on `linux/amd64`, so containers in `arm64` format are not able to run.
+3. **Input Flags**:
-* The `--input ipfs://...` flag does not support CID subpaths only **directories**
+The `--input ipfs://...` flag supports only **directories** and does not support CID subpaths.
-* The `--input https://...` flag does not support URL directories only **single files** only
+The `--input https://...` flag supports only **single files** and does not support URL directories.
-* The `--input s3://...` flag does support S3 keys and prefixes. e.g. `s3://bucket/logs-2023-04*` for all April 2023 logs
+The `--input s3://...` flag supports S3 keys and prefixes.
+For example, `s3://bucket/logs-2023-04*` includes all logs for April 2023.

 :::tip